PsycoTodd/taichiWorld/ReadMe.md

 ### Menu

 00_Helloworld.py: a begning try to draw something on the screen.

 01_HSB.py: conversion from hsb to rgb for a clearer display of color and intensicy.

+02_DistanceField.py: Learn how to use fract to limit the data in range.
+Also try single channel image to display.